kdd-lab/2019_Cornacchia/README.md

 <i>Generative models of human mobility have the purpose of generating realistic trajectories for a set of agents.</i>

-The models considered exploit two competing mechanisms to describe human mobility: <b>exploration</b> and <b>preferential return</b>.
+The models considered in the thesis exploit two competing mechanisms to describe human mobility: <b>exploration</b> and <b>preferential return</b>.
 The exploration mechanism models the scaling law presented by Song et al. (https://www.researchgate.net/publication/47278344_Modelling_the_scaling_properties_of_human_mobility): the tendency to explore new locations decreases over time.
 Preferential return reproduces the significant propensity of individuals to return to locations they explored before.